 Your points are well-taken, but they presuppose the existence of rigorous data.

 In order for such studies to be carried out, theories have to be formulated that the studies and experiments will be designed to falsify.

 Ideas guide researchers and experimentalists, and not the other way around.
 If you doubt this, look into the work of T.S.
 Kuhn, author of “The structure of scientific revolutions”.

 Theories exist, in part, to guide experiments and observations.
-My work includes developing theories based on the idea that religions offer 'naive' data about brain function.
-Such data can be flawed and subject to multiple interpretations, but together with existing lab and clinical data, a coherant picture of the role of spirituality in our brains and in our evolutionary history can emerge.
+My work includes developing theories based on the idea that religions offer ‘naive’ data about brain function.
+Such data can be flawed and subject to multiple interpretations, but together with existing lab and clinical data, a coherent picture of the role of spirituality in our brains and in our evolutionary history can emerge.

-I will watch the tendency to over-romanticise the world's religious tradtions as I write my book, but the evident alternative, to dismiss traditional religious views, would also dismiss the very reason for scientific studies of mysticism.
+I will watch the tendency to over-romanticise the world’s religious traditions as I write my book, but the evident alternative, to dismiss traditional religious views, would also dismiss the very reason for scientific studies of mysticism.
 One can try to work only with the aspects of mysticism that have been validated (as for example, the many EEG studies done with meditation), but without postulates, such validation cannot be done.

 The old religious beliefs can be seen as offering questions, suppositions, postulates, and hypotheses, which science can try to answer.